-Towards the end of the semester, students will be presented with a questionnaire form that they can fill in to provide feedback on the course.
+Towards the end of the third term, students will be presented with a questionnaire on Google Forms that they can fill in to provide feedback on the course.
 Students are encouraged to use this opportunity to provide constructive criticism and feedback for the lecturers of this course to engage with.
 Such feedback should be aimed at improving and transforming the course.

-Last updated: January 2019
+Last updated: July 2021